Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Unruh effect in dimensions

-Before closing this section we want to make couple of comments.
-The above finding was done by expressing Rindler nonlocal operators in terms of Unruh nonlocal ones.
-The same can also be found by writing ${}^Rc_k$ in terms of nonlocal form of Minkowski operators.
-In a similar line this can be realised by expressing ${}^Rc_k$ in terms of it's local counter parts ${}^Rb_k$ and then transforming to the local Minkowski operator $a_k$ by using the standard Bogoluibov transformation.
-It is well known that the use of latter relations yields the following result \cite{Crispino,takagi} \beq \bra{0_M}{}^{R}b_{k}^{^{\dagger}}\,{}^{R}b_{k}\ket{0_M}=\, \f{1}{(e^{2\pi \tom/a}-1)}\delta(0)~. \eeq Then use of it in
+Before closing this section we make couple of comments as follows.
+Here we obtain the expectation value of Rindler number operator by writing nonlocal Rindler operators in terms of nonlocal Unruh operators.
+The same can also be found by writing ${}^Rc_k$ in terms of nonlocal Minkowski operators.
+This can be realized by expressing ${}^Rc_k$ in terms of its local counter parts ${}^Rb_k$ and then transforming to the local Minkowski operator ($a_k$) by using the standard Bogoluibov transformation.
+It is well known that use of the latter relations yields the following result \cite{Crispino,takagi} \beq \bra{0_M}{}^{R}b_{k}^{^{\dagger}}\,{}^{R}b_{k}\ket{0_M}=\, \f{1}{(e^{2\pi \tom/a}-1)}\delta(0)~. \eeq Then use of it in

 gives us the required result {\it i.e} Eq. (\ref{nonlocal_number_2}).
-While the above outcome is expected in case of the expectation value of the Rindler operator, but it provides a complete contradiction with the response function of the UD detector evaluated by using the Minkowski mode decomposition \cite{Gim:2018rcy}.
-In the latter situation, the response function gets modified nontrivially, and in addition, the temperature of the thermal bath turns out to be completely different than what we obtained in the present work.
-As stated earlier that in LNI-NLT the Wightman function evaluated by using the Minkowski mode decomposition does not respect the time translational invariance in the Rindler proper time and this is probably the reason for such contradiction.
-We will show below that such contradiction can indeed be avoided when one uses the Wightman function which is calculated via the Unruh mode decomposition.
+The above outcome is in contradiction with the response function of the UD detector as reported in \cite{Gim:2018rcy}.
+In \cite{Gim:2018rcy}, the response function gets modified nontrivially and the temperature of the thermal bath turns out to be different than $a/2\pi$.
+Below, we show that such contradiction can be avoided when the nonlocal Wightman function is derived using the Unruh quantization.